 High Country’s breathtaking natural beauty is already famous among travelers, but Stephanie educates about the wide varieties of wines that the area produces.
 You will find intriguing differences – even among the signature bold wines from the Broken River Valley.
 And even a greater concentration of varieties (among them the famous Sangiovese and Prosecco) up in the King Valley further north.

 As for the Australian food, the local produce includes burrata and tomatoes; raw ham, coppa, and salami; glorious olive oil, figs, and olives; locally caught trout…and the list goes on.
 Stephanie reveals that she always packs some antipasti when she leaves her house in Melbourne.
 Upon arrival at High Country, Stephanie completes her feast with some of the local produce mentioned above.
-As to major food destinations, her recommendations are Beechworth Honey Discovery for some brilliant coffee and Simones in Bright for a memorable dinner.
+Her recommendations are Beechworth Honey Discovery for some brilliant coffee and Simones in Bright for a memorable dinner as to major food destinations.

 7. Coal River Valley, Tasmania

 The name may not suggest it, but if you can picture a valley almost kaleidoscopic in nature due to its rich variations in colors, you’ll not be too far from Coal River Valley.
 Coal River is only a 15-minute drive away from Hobart!
 It is an almost unbelievable mix of rural idyll and urban proximity.
 So much so that it has encouraged a huge number of chefs, distillers, brewers, fromagers, and vignerons to flock to Coal River Valley in the last ten years or so.

 The result is another prime destination for foodies and wine connoisseurs.
-The wine connoisseurs can revel in the vast array of local wines that include the award-winning Domaine A and Pooley Wines.
+The wine connoisseurs can revel in the vast array of local wines, including the award-winning Domaine A and Pooley Wines.
 As for gastronomes, they will be equally delighted to sample the offerings from restaurants such as Riverside Estate or Frogmore Creek.
 For something uniquely local, consider a visit to the brie farm Wicked Cheese or Richmond Jam Maker to get a taste of some authentic greengage jam.

 This recommendation comes from Karen and Andrew Strikis, the minds behind the awesome food and travel blog Fork & Foot.